 ….

-Any person to be confirmed by the Sponsor shall, prior to confirmation by the Sponsor, file with the Recording Secretary a letter of endorsement from their supporting entity.
+Any person to be confirmed or elected by the Sponsor shall, prior to confirmation by the Sponsor, file with the Recording Secretary a letter of endorsement from their supporting entity.

 [Rationale: The current rules are not explicit regarding the need for an endorsement letter for the elected position of Sponsor Chair.
 All other Sponsor membership positions explicitly require confirmation.]